Synthlight/Nexomon-Extinction-Save-Editor/README.md

 The default save location is `C:\Program Files (x86)\Steam\userdata\<user id>\1196630\remote\data-<slot>.dat`<br>
 Do **NOT** bother editing the one in AppData/LocalLow.
 The one there seems to just be a backup and gets overwritten so ignore it.

 <b>Made for & tested on Steam saves.
-(Save version 21.)<br>
-Also tested with a Switch save that was version 13.<br>
+Other platforms are supported but rely on the community to test, submit saves, etc, as I only own the Steam version.</b><br>
+Supported platforms:
+- Steam
+- Switch
+- PS4

-Other platforms are mostly unsupported.
-If you have a save that breaks things, open an issue.</b>
+If you have a save that breaks things, open an issue.<br>
+Should support saves up to version 21.

 ### Use at your own risk, keep save backups, etc. I shouldn't need to tell you this part.

-I have the rest of the save file mapped out, but didn't bother adding stuff for achievemtn tracking, plot flags, etc.<br>
+I have the rest of the save file mapped out, but didn't bother adding stuff for achievement tracking, plot flags, etc.<br>
-List of things not yet included that I may get aroud to that at some point:
+List of things not yet included that I may get around to that at some point:
 ```
 BeatenTamers                    beatenTamers;
 Mining                          mining;